Edb83/snake/README.md

 - Keyboard handler: each key (arrow keys, spacebar) performs the correct action (up, down, left, right, pause, resume, new game) from the relevant game states (play, pause, gameover)
 - Hammer manager: each gesture (pan, two-finger tap) performs the correct action (up, down, left, right, pause, resume) from the relevant game states (play, pause)
 - Resize / orientation change: both events perform a correct resizing of the game board assets
+- Window loses focus: on switching windows or applications during a game, the game pauses and can be resumed by clicking the resume button
 - Menu selection: each button element (play, resume, main menu, options menu, scores menu) shows and hides the correct modal elements (heading, menu-content, buttons) when clicked
 - Menu sound: button elements play the correct sound when clicked (play has no audio attached to it)

 <span id="testing-responsive"></span>